subashcs/ssg-personal-blog/data/blog/a-tour-to-kalinchowk.md

 ---

-Some moments we experience while traveling end up completely blowing us away, in ways we’d never have expected.
-They stay with us forever, and years later we still smile at the fond memories.
-For me, a 2-days trip to Kalinchowk, Dolakha, provided astonishing moments of pure joy.
+Some moments we experience while traveling end up completely blowing us away in ways we’d never have expected.
+They stay with us forever and years later we still smile at the fond memories.
+For me, a 3-days trip to Kalinchowk-Dolakha provided astonishing moments of pure joy.

 The Kalinchowk tour is in high traffic especially in the Jan-March So it’s best to book hotels well in advance, but last-minute travelers need not despair as standby hotel rooms are often available but it's a matter of luck.
 Also, you need to take a bus ride to Jiri which in my case was Kathmandu to Jiri to reach Kalinchowk, or if you have reserved a Jeep then it's best for 8-10 people.
 The bike ride is also fun if you are a good rider and fond of biking.